masak/alma/spec/04-declarations.md

 ## 4.1 Variable declaration

-A _variable declaration_ adds a new name to a scope, initially binding it to the pseudo-value `uninitialized`.
-Once execution reaches the point of the declaration, its initializer is evaluated (if there is one) and the resulting value is assigned to the variable of that name.
+A _variable declaration_ adds a new name to a scope, initially letting the binding be uninitialized.
+Once execution reaches the point of the declaration, its initializer is evaluated (if there is one) and the resulting value is assigned to the variable.

 ```
 <variable-declaration> ::= "my"